Published on:

 In many mass tort MDLs, settlements are reached before bellwether trials begin.
 This is because bellwether trials pose significant risks for defendants, including the possibility of massive jury verdicts that could draw public attention and strengthen plaintiffs’ bargaining positions.
 To avoid such risks, defendants often seek to negotiate a global settlement, compensating all plaintiffs involved in the MDL.

 The scale of the Depo-Provera MDL could be substantial, with thousands of cases expected to be consolidated.
-A federal court with experience in handling mass tort cases will likely be chosen to oversee the proceedings, though the process may still take years to resolve fully.
+A federal court with experience handling mass tort cases will likely be chosen to oversee the proceedings, though the process may take years to resolve fully.
 For women impacted by Depo-Provera, joining the MDL offers several advantages.
-Plaintiffs benefit from shared resources, such as expert testimony and medical research, while maintaining their individual claims.
+While maintaining their individual claims, plaintiffs benefit from shared resources, such as expert testimony and medical research.
 This structure ensures that each plaintiff’s unique circumstances, including the severity of their injuries and the duration of Depo-Provera use, are considered.

 The creation of an MDL for Depo-Provera lawsuits is an essential step in holding Pfizer accountable for its alleged failure to warn women about the risks of meningiomas.
 For many women, this litigation represents an opportunity to seek justice and compensation for the significant harm they have endured.
 If you believe you may have a claim, contacting an experienced attorney promptly is crucial to ensuring your case is included in this process.